-Therefore, the total cost of flow f (including the edges leaving s, the edges entering t and the edges leading from the $q{1,j}$'s to the $q{2,j}$'s) is at least $2kv{max} + 3k$ minus the social welfare of the set S. This lower bound is tight, as choosing the set maximizing the social welfare and the incoming and outgoing flows that correspond to the unit-demand valuations that maximize each v_i guarantees a total cost of exactly $2kv{max} + 3k$ minus the maximum social welfare.
-Hence, the computation of the k-flow of minimum cost determines the value of the social-welfare maximizing outcome, and the set S produced achieves this maximum.
+Therefore, the total cost of flow f (including the edges leaving s, the edges entering t and the edges leading from the $q{1,j}$'s to the $q{2,j}$'s) is at least $2kv{max}+3k$ minus the social welfare of the set S. This lower bound is tight, as choosing the set maximizing the social welfare and the incoming and outgoing flows that correspond to the unit-demand valuations that maximize each v_i guarantees a total cost of exactly $2kv{max}+3k$ minus the maximum social welfare.
+Hence, the computation of the k-flow of minimum cost determines the value of the social-welfare maximizing outcome, and the set S produced achieves this maximum. \square

 Note that we can use this mechanism in a randomized fashion with 3 or more agents by selecting 2 of the agents uniformly at random, then running the mechanism on them.
+This gives a decent approximation ratio for 3 agents.

-Corollary 3.5.
-There is a randomized, universally truthful mechanism for CPPP with 3 multi-unitdemand agent that achieves a 2/3 approximation of the social welfare in expectation.
+COROLLARY 3.5.
+There is a randomized universally truthful mechanism for CPPP with 3 multi-unit-demand agent that achieves a 2/3 approximation of the social welfare in expectation.

 VCG-based mechanisms.
-Theorem 3.3 shows that there exists a computationally-efficient VCG mechanism for CPPP with 2 multi-unit-demand valuations.
+Theorem 3.3 shows that there is a computationally efficient VCG mechanism for CPPP with 2 multi-unit-demand valuations.
 In contrast, we prove the following hardness of approximation result for CPPP with 3 or more multi-unit-demand valuations.

 Theorem 3.6.
-No computationally-efficient MIR mechanism can approximate CPPP with 3 multiunit-demand valuations within $m^{-(\frac{1}{2}-\epsilon)}$ (for any constant $\epsilon > 0$) unless $NP \subset P/poly$.
+No computationally efficient MIR mechanism can approximate CPPP with 3 multi-unit-demand valuations within $m^{-(\frac{1}{2}-\epsilon)}$ (for any constant $\epsilon > 0$) unless $NP \subset P/poly$.